infiniflow/infinity/docs/references/pysdk_api_reference.md

 - `error_code`: `int` An error code indicating the result of the operation.
   - `0`: The operation succeeds.
-  - Non-zero value: A specific error condition occurs.
+  - A non-zero value: A specific error condition occurs.
 - `error_msg`: `str` The error message providing additional details.
 It is an empty string if the operation succeeds.